Get 20% off your order with the code WINTER20!

 Sleeping on your side can also help keep the spine in a neutral position, which can reduce lower back pain and discomfort.
 This position can also reduce pressure on the shoulders and hips, which can be beneficial for people with arthritis and other joint problems.

 However, sleeping on your side can cause pain and discomfort if you don't maintain a neutral position.
-It's important to choose a pillow that provides sufficient support for your head and neck to keep your spine in a neutral position, reducing possible pain upon waking.
+It's important to choose a pillow that provides adequate support for your head and neck to keep your spine in a neutral position, reducing possible pain upon waking.

 Sleeping in the fetal position